TheWolverine - Commit Tracker: How Future Wolverines Performed Over The Weekend

 Here is a breakdown of how future Wolverines performed.

 The Skinny: Michigan linebacker commit Junior Colson's Brentwood (Tenn.)
-Ravenwood squad lost its second-straight game, this time to Brentwood (Tenn.)
-High in overtime by a final score of 28-21.
+Ravenwood squad lost its third-straight game, this time to IMG Academy, 45-14.

+Colson notched a team-high eight tackles and a sack, and impressed all night long, despite his team being on the wrong side of a lopsided game.

-In the one game in which stats were available, Colson notched four total tackles, three tackles for loss and a quarterback hurry while playing both inside and outside linebacker.
+In the two games in which stats were available, Colson has 12 total tackles, four tackles for loss, one sack and a quarterback hurry, while playing both inside and outside linebacker.
 He also has a 90-yard kickoff return for a touchdown this season, showing he's more than just a defensive specialist.

 The Skinny: IMG Academy, led by Michigan quarterback pledge J.J.
-McCarthy and center commit Greg Crippen, notched another blowout win over the weekend, defeating Orlando (Fla.)
-Edgewater, 48-7.
+McCarthy and center commit Greg Crippen, won the battle of Michigan commits, facing off against the aforementioned Colson in the Nashville area on Friday night.
+The Ascenders pulled off a 45-14 blowout victory.
+IMG remains the country's No. 1 team, per MaxPreps.

+Crippen was crucial blocking up front, while McCarthy orchestrated the offense and led it to a prolific output.
+McCarthy went 16-for-31 through the air for 193 yards and one touchdown.

 Crippen paved the way up front to help his team rush for a whopping 253 yards on the ground.
 Through the air, McCarthy finished the 12-for-20 for 149 yards, including a 27-yard touchdown pass.
 He also rushed for 23 yards on four carries.